hanlinguo/hanlinguo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I am currently a master student in the School of Information Science and Engineering at Xiamen University, China.
-My main research interests are robust model fitting and image registration.
+Hello, My name is Hanlin Guo.
+I received the B.S. degree in Mechanical Manufacturing and Automation Fujian Agriculture and Forestry University.
+I received the M.S. degree in Mechanical Manufacturing and Automation Fujian Agriculture and Forestry University.
+I am currently a Ph.D student in the School of Information Science and Engineering at Xiamen University, China.
+My research interests include computer vision, robust model fitting, and data science in health and medicine, etc.